A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: 21-cm Brightness Temperature Field

 \section{21-cm Brightness Temperature Field}

-The energy difference between the hyperfine levels of the neutral Hydrogen in ground state corresponds to an excitation temperature of $T_*= 0.068$~K. The emission or absorption for this transition is determined by the spin temperature $T_s$ which is the temperature at which the relative population of the two levels become $n_{1}/n_{0}=3~$exp~$(-T_{*}/T_{s})$, if the system is in equilibrium.
+The energy difference between the hyperfine levels of the neutral Hydrogen in ground state corresponds to an excitation temperature of $T_*= 0.068$~K. The emission or absorption for this transition is determined by the spin temperature, $T_s$, which is the temperature at which the relative population of the two levels become $n_{1}/n_{0}=3~$exp~$(-T_{*}/T_{s})$, if the system is in equilibrium.
 Since the redshifted frequency of this transition lies in the radio regime, the intensity of this spectral line is quantified by the brightness temperature $T_b$.
 The brightness temperature is measured in emission or absorption against a background of CMB.
-From the equation of radiative transfer along the line of sight, the offset of the 21cm brightness temperature from the CMB temperature is given by:
+From the equation of radiative transfer along the line of sight, the offset of the 21-cm brightness temperature from the CMB temperature, usually referred to as the {\em differential brightness temperature}, $\delta T_{b}$, is given by:

-Here $\tau_{\nu}$ is the optical depth for the 21cm emission integrated along the line of sight up till the redshift of observation.
-The expression for the differential brightness temperature $\delta T_{b}$ for an observed frequency $\nu$ is given by the following expression:
+where $\tau_{\nu}$ is the optical depth for the 21-cm emission integrated along the line of sight up till the redshift of observation, $z$, and $T_{\gamma}$ is the CMB temperature.
+The differential brightness temperature for an observed frequency $\nu$ is then given by the following expression~\cite{Furlanetto:2006jb}:

-where we have dropped a factor containing the peculiar velocity since it is negligible at the redshifts of interest.
+where $x_{\rm HI}$ is the neutral hydrogen fraction, $\delta_{\rm NL}$ is the density contrast due to non linear density evolution up till the redshift of interest, $dv_r/dr$ is the derivative of the peculiar velocity of the hydrogen gas along the line of sight. $\Omega_b$ and $\Omega_M$ are the usual matter density fractions for baryons and dark matter, respectively. $H$ is the Hubble parameter at redshift $z$ and $h$ is the dimensionless Hubble parameter today.

+In order to study the ionization history, we have generated mock 21-cm fields in a 200 Mpc box with periodic boundary conditions, using the publicly available semi numerical code \texttt{21cmFAST v1.2}~\cite{Mesinger:2010ne}.
+The code generates Gaussian random initial density fields and then evolves it using the Zel'dovich approximation.
+It generates the density $~\delta_{\rm NL}(\vec x)$, $~T_{s}(\vec x)$ , peculiar velocity and $x_{\rm HI}(\vec x)$ at every grid point on a regular lattice and finally calculates $\delta T_b (\vec x)$ at these points.
+For our purpose we choose $1024^3$ pixel grid for the initial conditions and $512^3$ pixel grid for the evolved fields.
+The initial conditions were generated at a redshift of $z=300$.
+The background cosmology we have adopted is given by the PLANCK 2015 flat $\Lambda$CDM parameter values~\cite{planck:cosmopara2015} given by $\Omega_M=0.308,~\Omega_b=0.02226/h^2,~n_s=0.968,~\sigma_8=0.815, ~h=0.678$, where $n_s$ is the spectral index of primordial fluctuations and $\sigma_8$ is the amplitude of matter fluctuations at $8\, h^{-1}$Mpc.